anshumaanshankar/aws-dev/7. EC2 Basics/Part 1.md

     - Designed for sequentially accessed data
     - Range from 125gb to 16tb
     - Max of 500 IOPS.
 I/O is measured as 1mb blocks.
-    - Baseline performance of 40mbps per TB, scalable upto 250mbps per TB upto the max.
+    - Baseline throughput of 40mbps per TB, scalable upto 250mbps per TB.
     - Designed for Big Data, Data warehouses and log processing
 2. Cold HDD (sc 1):
     - Designed for infrequent workloads.
     - Range from 125gb to 16tb
     - Max of 250 IOPS with 1mb I/O
-    - Baseline of 12mbps per TB, scalable upto 80 mbps per TB
+    - Baseline thorughput of 12mbps per TB, scalable upto 80 mbps per TB
     - `Lowest cost storage in EBS`